By guest author Heather Miller, Founder, Runfari

 - National Constitution Center — An historic museum having everything to do with the Constitution.
 Whether you want to read it, learn it, or debate it, you’ll get a hands-on, interactive experience with the most supreme law of the land.
 Sustained.

-Washington DC, the capital of the United States, is at the center of American history, politics and democracy.
-Named after First President George Washington, it is home to the White House, Congress and the Supreme Court, making it a focal point of the U.S. government.
-With its neoclassical architecture, historic landmarks and heavy military presence, it’s no surprise that the Marine Corps Marathon is one of the East Coast’s most popular races.
-This “Marathon of Monuments” will have you running through history with the likes of the Lincoln Memorial, Washington Monument, U.S. Capitol Building, Jefferson Memorial and Arlington Cemetery.
-But if you can’t make this Marine-filled extravaganza, check out the Rock ‘n’ Roll DC Half with similar sights, rocking music and just as much fun.
-So run, walk, crawl or drag yourself over those DC finish lines — then start exploring this amazing city.
-Ooh Rah!
+Washington DC, the capital of the United States, is at the center of American history, politics, and democracy.
+Named after First President George Washington, it is home to the White House, Congress, and the Supreme Court, making it a focal point of the U.S. government.
+With its neoclassical architecture, historic landmarks, and heavy military presence, it’s no surprise that the Marine Corps Marathon is one of the East Coast’s most popular races.
+This “Marathon of Monuments” will have you running through history with the likes of the Lincoln Memorial, Washington Monument, U.S. Capitol Building, Jefferson Memorial, and Arlington Cemetery.
+But if you can’t make this Marine-filled fall extravaganza, check out the springtime Cherry Blossom Ten Mile Run or the Rock ‘n’ Roll DC Marathon & Half, each of which likewise delivers its runners a capital time.
+So run, walk, crawl, or drag yourself over those DC finish lines — then start exploring this amazing city.
+Oorah!

-- National Archives Museum — A museum focused on telling the American story through its display of historically significant documents, records, exhibits, learning centers and special events.
-A good history lesson for adults and children alike, highlights include the Declaration of Independence, the Constitution and the Bill of Rights.
+- National Archives Museum — A museum focused on telling the American story through its display of historically significant documents, records, exhibits, learning centers, and special events.
+A good history lesson for adults and children alike, with highlights that include the Declaration of Independence, the Constitution, and the Bill of Rights.

 - National Mall and Memorial Parks — One of the busiest locations in DC, this popular open green space serves to honor and celebrate the nation’s commitment to democracy.
 Home to historic monuments and buildings, it’s also a gathering point for relaxation and outdoor recreation.

-- Smithsonian Institute — The world’s largest museum and research complex operates nineteen museums and galleries, plus additional exhibits and even a zoo!
-Get your history on with the American History Museum, African American History and Cultural Museum, American Indian Museum, National Zoo and many others.
-Select carefully because we promise you won’t be able to fit it all in!
+- Smithsonian Institute — The world’s largest museum and research complex operates 19 museums and galleries plus additional exhibits and even a zoo!
+Get your history on with the American History Museum, African American History and Culture Museum, American Indian Museum, National Zoo, and many others.
+Choose carefully because we promise you won’t be able to fit it all in!

 Looking for more races in each of these destination cities?
-Try our powerful, easy-to-use Find a Race search engine!
+Search for Races by State or use our handy Find a Race tool to search by name, date, location (US state, city, zip code radius), distance, terrain & more.

-Find this article informative or entertaining?
-Please share it, and let others know RaceRaves is the premier online resource to DISCOVER, REVIEW & TRACK all your races and to CONNECT with other runners!
+Find this article 👍?
+Please share it and subscribe to our newsletter to receive future articles by email.
+RaceRaves is the premier online resource to DISCOVER, REVIEW & TRACK all your races and to CONNECT with other runners!